 One example is Junior Up Helly Aa musician Ryan Johnson who has been accepted into a summer school at the Royal Conservatoire of Scotland.
 Accordionist Ryan played with the Junior Up Helly Aa band throughout the 2023 & 2024 festivals.

-Junior Up Helly Aa secretary Martin Summers explains the ethos.
+Junior Up Helly Aa chairman Martin Summers explains the ethos.
 “By bringing the generations together it ensures our older, more experienced participants have the opportunity to showcase their own learning.
 They take pride in the relationships they have built with young people.
 It ensures these older volunteers know that their skills are valued by the community and is in safe hands for the future of our fire festival community.

 “During the activities there is an opportunity for that relationship building and shared respect, which might not happen if it were not for the shared interest in Up Helly Aa.
 Some of the best conversations happen over a tea break in the galley sheds – whether that be about discussions around school, their social lives, music playing on the radio or even what jobs they might want to do in the future.”